LLLinCrypto/aleoA/README.md

 Thank you for helping make Leo better!

-This deploy contributed by Konstantine Meshkov,
+This deploy contributed by Konstantine Kvint,

 discord name:  KonstantineKvint#5458